-PIMCO Australia Pty Ltd ABN 54 084 280 508 and PIMCO Australia Management Limited ABN 37 611 709 507 (collectively referred to as “PIMCO”) are bound by the Australian Privacy Act 1988 and the Australian Privacy Principles, PIMCO Australia Pty Ltd and PIMCO Australia Management Limited will hereinafter be collectively referred to as “PIMCO” or “We” or "Us".
+PIMCO Australia Pty Ltd ABN 54 084 280 508 and PIMCO Australia Management Limited ABN 37 611 709 507 (collectively referred to as “PIMCO”) are bound by the Privacy Act 1988 (Cth) and the Australian Privacy Principles (“APPs”).

-What personal information does PIMCO collect?
+1. What personal information does PIMCO collect?

-your full name, date of birth and gender;
+- your full name, date of birth and gender;

 It is up to you to choose the information that you give to us.
 If you choose not to provide us with particular information that has been requested, we may not be able to provide the service that you have requested.

-How does PIMCO collect and store personal information?
+2. How does PIMCO store personal information?

 We aim to keep all personal information secure from any misuse, loss or unauthorised access, modification or disclosure.
-If we find that we have no further need for your personal information, we may remove it from our systems and destroy all record of it.
+If we find that we have no further need for your personal information, we may remove it from our systems and destroy all records of it.

 3. How does PIMCO use personal information?

-assist you by providing you with information and support;
+- to assist you by providing you with information and support;

-conduct research for the purposes of improving existing products or services or creating new products or services;
+- to conduct research for the purposes of improving existing products or services or creating new products or services;

 4. How does PIMCO disclose personal information to others?

-Government bodies, regulators or law enforcement authorities, as required or authorised by law;
+- Government bodies, regulators or law enforcement authorities, as required or authorised by law;

 - our affiliates and related entities (including those located outside Australia).

-How can you access and correct your personal information, request further information or make a complaint?
+5. How can you access and correct your personal information, request further information or make a complaint?